On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 rest of this musing irreverent to them since I will be talking about white people and * gasp* white 'pride' (yes, there is such a thing, as I will show).
 I am not a 'hater' and I am not trying hate or encourage hatred on people of color; I am

-with racial superiority) and defending my own race by defending Tolkien and the white peoples and cultures he created for Middle-Earth, namely the Lords of the House
+trying to show my own racial pride (not be be confused with racial superiority) and defending my own race by defending Tolkien and the white peoples and cultures he created for Middle-Earth, namely the Lords of the House

 of Eorl, the valiant Rohirrim.